numurus-nepi/NEPI-edge/README.md

 NEPI Engine setup and source code is distributed across a few top-level repositories:

 - [nepi_rootfs_tools](https://github.com/numurus-nepi/nepi_rootfs_tools) - Collection of scripts and documentation for preparing a base system.
 This includes setting up for the NEPI fully redundant system image software update scheme and installing all dependencies (including platform-specific dependencies where applicable).
-Most of the operative code is distributed to Git submodules within this top-level repo.

 - [nepi_base_ws](https://github.com/numurus-nepi/nepi_base_ws) - Superproject for primary NEPI Engine SDK, including sensor and motion control drivers, system configuration tools, ROS nodes and interfaces, and test-and-development utilities.
 This is the nuts-and-bolts of the NEPI Engine.
+Most of the operative code is distributed to Git submodules within this top-level repo.

 - [nepi_rui](https://github.com/numurus-nepi/nepi_rui) - Node.js project for the browser-based, NEPI-device-hosted Resident User Interface for setup, configuration, and observation of NEPI-enabled devices.

 - [nepi-bot](https://github.com/numurus-nepi/nepi_rui) - Python application for NEPI-device cloud/server connectivity, configuration, and control.
 The primitive interface to this application is fully file-based, but see nepi_edge_sdk_link for an alternative programmatic interface

 - [nepi_edge_sdk_link](https://github.com/numurus-nepi/nepi_edge_sdk_link) - C and Python library that allows on-device applications to configure and control nepi-bot.
-The NEPI Engine ROS API to nepi-bot leverages this library.
+The NEPI Engine ROS interface to nepi-bot (nepi_link_ros_bridge) leverages this library, and custom applications can, too.

 ## Typical System Bring-up
 The following workflow describes how NEPI Engine is first deployed to a new hardware platform.
 It assumes
-- Your target device has a Debian-based Board Support Package (BSP) and/or Operating System (O/S) available and accessible as a binary image, compressed archive (.tar.gz), etc.
+- Your target device has a Debian-based Board Support Package (BSP) and/or Operating System (O/S) available and accessible as a binary image (_img.raw_, _.bin_), compressed archive (_.tar.gz_), etc.
 - Your target device has a storage media installed that allows you to add NEPI-specific partitions (typically requires 32GB for each of the NEPI A/B partitions, and ideally a large leftover space to be dedicated to the _nepi_storage_ partition)
 - Your target device can be configured for internet access.